rkshawon/comment-api/README.md

 ## How to run the app
   1. Clone the app.
   2. Use "npm install" command to download packages.
-  3. "npm start" to run the app in localhost:8000.
+  3. "npm start" or "nodemon start" to run the app in localhost:8000.
  * Note .env file was added intentionally.

 ## How to call api-